 Link/Act Green.
 The Link/Act LED lights up when a successful connection is made between the Router and your cable or DSL modem (the Internet).
-The Link/Act LED flickers when the Router is sending or receiving data over the Internet port.
+The Link/Act LED flickers when the is lit up solidly, the connection made through the corresponding port is running in full duplex mode.
+If the LED flickers, the connection is experiencing collisions (when two PCs send data at the same time).
+Infrequent collisions are normal.